Rubinjo/Home_RaspberryPi/README.md

 # Home_RaspberryPi

-A tutorial on how to setup [Pihole](https://github.com/pi-hole/pi-hole), [Portainer](https://github.com/portainer/portainer), [Nextcloud](https://github.com/nextcloud/docker) and [Nginx Proxy Manager](https://github.com/jc21/nginx-proxy-manager) on a Raspberry Pi.
+A tutorial on how to setup different services on a Raspberry Pi.
+The services covered in this tutorial are [Pihole](https://github.com/pi-hole/pi-hole), [Nextcloud](https://github.com/nextcloud/docker), [Gitea](https://gitea.io/en-us/), [Portainer](https://github.com/portainer/portainer) and [Nginx Proxy Manager](https://github.com/jc21/nginx-proxy-manager).
+Most services can be installed on a singular device but port conflicts will occur when multiple services need access to port `80`, which is the case here with Pihole and Nginx Proxy Manager (install these on seperate devices).
 This setup was executed with a Raspberry Pi 4 Model B 4GB.

 <p align="center">
   <a aria-label="Docker_shield" href="https://github.com/docker" target="_blank">